How Does Rational Emotive Behavior Therapy Work?

 REBT:

-REBT can be more directive and confrontational, with therapists actively challenging and disputing irrational beliefs to help people change.
+REBT can be more directive and confrontational, with therapists actively challenging and disputing irrational beliefs to facilitate change.

 CBT:

-In CBT, therapists and clients often work together to find and change negative thought patterns.
-They do this through open conversation and problem-solving.
+CBT often involves a collaborative approach, with therapists and clients working together to identify and modify negative thought patterns through open dialogue and problem-solving.

 Q: Can REBT be used alongside other therapeutic approaches?